trisha025/Photozilla/index.md

 ### Citation

-If you find the code useful, please cite us:
+If your publication uses the data, either in full or in part, you should cite the paper below:

 ```markdown
 Singhal T, Liu J, Blessing LT, Lim KH.
 Photozilla: A Large-Scale Photography Dataset and Visual Embedding for 20 Photography Styles.
 In 2021 9th Women in Computer Vision (WiCV) workshop  in conjuction with Computer Vision and Pattern Recognition (CVPR 2021).